moussaKam/moussaKam.github.io/docs/_posts/2024-09-26-arabic-rag.markdown

 By using overlapping chunks, we preserve context between chunks, improving retrieval results when using a language model.

-## Building a Simple Document Retriever with Sentence Embeddings
+## Building a Simple Document Retriever with [BGE-M3](https://huggingface.co/BAAI/bge-m3)

-For the retrieval component, I used a sentence-transformer model to encode each chunk.
-This way, I can search for the most relevant chunks based on the query.
+### How Does It Work?
+BGE-M3 is a **hybrid retrieval model** that combines three different retrieval approaches.

+1. **Lexical Matching:** This method scores chunks based on the presence of exact words from the query, meaning a chunk receives a higher score if it contains surface-level matches with the query text.

+2. **Dense Embedding Similarity:** This approach computes a similarity score between dense embeddings of the query and the chunks, capturing semantic similarities rather than just surface-level matches.

+3. **Multi-Vector Retrieval:** This model uses multiple vectors to represent a single text, allowing for a richer representation and more nuanced matching.

+For more details, refer to their [paper](https://arxiv.org/pdf/2402.03216).

+The first step is to encode all the chunks to produce their embeddings:

 ```python
 retriever = Retriever(args.embedding_model, device=args.device)
 retriever.encode_documents(chunks)
 ```

-The retriever model will then allow us to rank the chunks and find the top-k most relevant segments based on the query.
+The retriever model then ranks the chunks and retrieves the top-k most relevant segments based on the query.

 ## Creating a User Interface with Gradio